verzada/FhirStarter.DotNetCore/docs/FHIRService/SettingUpAResourceService.md

 # Some quick pointers in order to successfully create a FHIR Resource service

-FhirStarter is built around the [.NET API for HL7 FHIR](https://github.com/FirelyTeam/fhir-net-api) and it's conventions.
+FhirStarter is built around the [.NET API for HL7 FHIR](https://github.com/FirelyTeam/fhir-net-api) and its conventions.
 A [Resource](https://www.hl7.org/fhir/resource.html) service in FhirStarter is based on classes that inherits the [Base](https://github.com/FirelyTeam/fhir-net-api/blob/develop-stu3/src/Hl7.Fhir.Core/Model/Base.cs) model.

 Many endpoints (Create, Read, Update, etc .. ) looks into the [SearchParam](https://github.com/FirelyTeam/fhir-net-api/blob/develop-stu3/src/Hl7.Fhir.Core/Rest/SearchParams.cs) object to figure out what is being queried for.
 The SearchParams object will only accept valid property names in the request url.

 There are three possible outcomes from a FHIR Service:
-- A Resource which is either a Resource or a [Bundle](https://www.hl7.org/fhir/bundle.html)
+- A xml or json result which is either a Resource or a [Bundle](https://www.hl7.org/fhir/bundle.html)
+- An [OperationOutcome](https://www.hl7.org/fhir/operationoutcome.html) if an exception occurs.
-- A validation report if validation is enabled and the input or output doesn't match the profile.
+- A validation report in form of a OperationOutcome if validation is enabled and the input or output doesn't match the profile.
   - Input is typically create, patch or update
   - Output is the response returned to the client from the server
-- An [OperationOutcome](https://www.hl7.org/fhir/operationoutcome.html) if an exception occurs.

 You'll need to handle and test for these three scenarios.